inovative-sk/search-tools/readme.txt

 The results are ordered by relevance not post date.
 The settings can be customized to fit exact needs.
 It is possible to choose which post types, meta data or taxonomies should be included in the search.

+= Disable Search =

+The plugin prevents WordPress from allowing and handling any search requests from the front-end of the site.
+If search is not used on the website, it is useful to disable it completely.
+The seach form is hidden, if called with a standard `get_search_form()` function, the search requests redirect to a 404 error page.
+The setting is customizable.

 = Key Features =

 * collects search terms what people look for